prashant-shahi/shikhandi-topology-generator/README.md

 - 1 random attribute set
 - event sets for the first service

+_*Note: Feel free to modify the `constants.py` according to your need to generate from custom set of attribute sets and event sets.._

 ## Examples

 To generate topology JSON with 5 services: